changeweb/Unifiedtransform/readme.md

 ### Not using a Container:

+Here is a latest article about [Manual installation in Windows 10](https://github.com/changeweb/Unifiedtransform/issues/315#issuecomment-889040823).

 Here are some basic steps to start using this application

 **Note:** Instruction on cached data for Dashboard is given in **Good to know** segment below.